 Introducing Erika Schanzenbach!
-She’s pulled her love and design and writing together to build a thriving virtual assistant business.
+She’s pulled her love of design and writing together to build a thriving Virtual Assistant business.
 Erika crafted her business to support her ideal lifestyle – doing things that she finds fulfilling and worthwhile, and spending her time exactly how she wants to!

 Read on to learn about Erika’s inspiring mindset and how she’s overcome any hurdles that were keeping her from pursuing the business, and lifestyle, that she’d set her mind to.

 Date hired by first client: March 2018, three weeks after starting the course.

 Return on investment: 48 days after enrolling in Gina’s course!

 Services offered: Graphic design and typesetting, content management, admin assistance

 Hi, Erika.
 Can you tell us a bit about yourself?

 Currently my 40th birthday is staring me down and I don’t intend to flinch.